hfiguiere/aplib-extractor/docs/format.md

 * InfoDictionary: these are the actual properties
 * attachments: attachments like track path
 * FilterInfo: display filter.
 DATA.
+* versionUuids: An array of uuid: the versions it contains.
+(Subclass 3)

 Keywords.plist
 --------------